 The difficulty comes when you have several thousand keywords, don’t know how much to pay per click, don’t know how to increase conversions, don’t know what time of the day to show your ads, don’t know what days of the week to show your ads and the list goes on and on.

 There are very few small businesses that get online paid media right and most of them are overpaying by bidding too high for keywords.

-Business also don’t set up their accounts properly.
+A business also doesn’t set up their accounts properly.
 Did you know that you can overspend by a whopping 50% by not having negative keywords (tell ad platform not to show your ads for certain words like “FREE”) set up in your account?

 Hiring an agency that knows what they are doing will probably save you money in the long run.
 The good thing is, you don’t need to hire them indefinitely.

 Why not just hire them to do the important things like optimise it for the right keywords with specific campaigns, add negative keywords, show your ads at the right time etc.

 Once they have done this for you, then you no longer need to use their services until you need help again.